jiblime/clear-ck-gentoo-sources/README.md

 make modules_install -j4
-emerge @module-rebuild # Remember to manually sign your kernel modules if a signature is required make install dracut --kver [default would be 5.2.9 unless you customized it, which I do] --lz4 grub-mkconfig -o /boot/grub/grub.cfg
+emerge @module-rebuild # Remember to manually sign your kernel modules if a signature is required make install dracut --kver [whatever your kernelversion is] --lz4 grub-mkconfig -o /boot/grub/grub.cfg